sagemathinc/cocalc/src/packages/sync-fs/README.md

 - copy from project to compute
 - copy from compute to project

-The decision about which is based on knowing the `ctime` of that path on compute, in the project, and whether or not the file was deleted \(and when\) on both sides.
+The decision about which is based on knowing the `mtime` of that path on compute, in the project, and whether or not the file was deleted \(and when\) on both sides.
 We know all this information for each path, so we _can_ make this decision.
 It is tricky for directories and files in them, but the information is all there, so we can make the decision.
 If there is a conflict, we resolve it by "last timestamp wins, with preference to the project in case of a tie".
-Note also that all ctimes are defined and this all happens on local filesystems \(not websocketfs\).
+Note also that all mtimes are defined and this all happens on local filesystems \(not websocketfs\).
 It's also possible to just decide not to do anything regarding a given path and wait until later, which is critical since we do not have point in time snapshots; if a file is actively being changed, we just wait until next time to deal with it.

-The above results in four maps from paths to ctime \(which is taken from the latest ctime when deciding the above, in each case\).
+The above results in four lists of paths:

 - delete_on_compute
 - delete_on_project
 - copy_from_project_to_compute
 - copy_from_compute_to_project

-These maps are handled as follows:
+These are handled as follows:

 **STEP 4:**